 National Hot Rod Association, also known as NHRA, is a privately owned entity headquartered in the US.
-Founded in 1951, the organization employs approximately 270 individuals and reported $96.7M in revenue as of 2024.
-As a tier 1 media tech buyer, the association functions as a drag racing governing body specializing in motorsports and cycling, setting rules for drag racing and hosting events throughout the United States and Canada.
+Founded in 1951, the organization operates with approximately 270 employees and reported $96.7M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+The company's primary focus is motorsports and cycling, specifically serving as a drag racing governing body responsible for setting rules in drag racing and hosting events across the United States and Canada.

 2024 Revenue